psidex/GarlicGUI/README.md

 # GarlicGUI

-My attempt at making a GUI for the Garlicoin SGMiner
+A simple GUI for the Garlicoin SGMiner (AMD only)

-Currently uses default values (and my GRLC address) if no options are supplied
+`settings/settings.ser` needs to exist in the same directory as the `.jar` / `.exe` for it to work

 ## Setup